aalsaedi265/sqlServer_Java_Docker/javaNotes.md

 System has not been booted with systemd as init system (PID 1).
 Can't operate.
 Failed to connect to bus: Host is down

+Java Coding

+    //intergers
+        bye  -128 to 128
+        short -30000 to 30000
+        int  millions
+        long  superLongnuberL // adds to the end of it

+        double 3.445 and so on
+        float  super long float number // end with F

+        boolean
+        char  for any thing that str of characer

+        if whole number divids a decmial it will be a decimal and vice versa

+    // operators
+        ==
+        <, >, >=, <=
+        !=
+        && , ||
+        ! => not
+        null
+        ++ same as +=1